You could say my passion for travel started the day I was born.

 Some 19 years later (being a child, I hadn’t had a lot of opportunity to travel until this point), I went on my first solo trip to east coast USA, working and travelling for three months.
 Shortly afterwards, I joined my best friend for a week in Shanghai.
 And a year later, in between studying in London, I traveled to my bucket-list destination at the time, Thailand, for some spontaneous island hopping.
 This wonderful year, was the tip of the iceberg, and the beginning of my travel diaries.

-And thus, from pretty much nowhere, ‘Nomadic Platypus’ was born.
+And thus, my blog ‘Nomadic Platypus’ was born.
 A broad amalgamation of travel, post university issues and London living.
 It was pretty cool, well at least the name was.
 Nomadic was the travel part – Platypus was the ability to adapt to varying environments.
 If you didn’t get it.

 A writer at heart, I trained as a journalist in 2013 and eventually became a journo on a local rag.
 A year passed, and I realised I could no longer legitimately pass myself off as a journo earning pennies writing headlines about firefighters rescuing pigeons from tall buildings.
 The world had other ideas, and I decided I needed to earn some real money.

 So, as you do, I became a travel agent for four years at a well-know Australian travel company.
 Luckily for you, I can now safely say I know a thing or two about destinations (even ones I haven’t been to!), airlines, hotels, places to eat, places to avoid – you name it – I’ll tell you about it.
 Those four years taught me so much about the world and gave me so many crazy travel experiences, good and bad.
 But as with all travel agents, after a while, the travel bug became too strong.